4. Lists and attributes#

 ## 1 2 3 4

 A whole lot of functions return named vectors.
-Evaluate the following expressions and read the corresponding pages in the documentation:
+Evaluate the following expressions and read the corresponding pages in their documentation:

 Note

 (*) Most of the time, lists are used merely as containers for other R objects.
-This is a boring yet essential role.
-However, let us just mention here that each data frame is, in fact, a generic vector (see Chapter 12).
+This is a dull yet essential role.
+However, let’s just mention here that every data frame is, in fact, a generic vector (see Chapter 12).
 Each column corresponds to a named list element:

 (df <- head(iris)) # some data frame